Health insurance tax: Find out how what you need to know about private health insurance and tax.

 - Increasing the excess that you pay towards hospital and extras cover (the higher the excess, the lower the premium), but making sure you can afford it if the money is required at short notice.

 - Joining a restricted membership health fund if you are eligible such as an industry or super fund, where premiums are often lower and benefits higher for members.

 - If you have dependants, switching to a fund that offers perks for families such as no hospital excess and gap-free extras cover for children.

 Health insurance premium rate rise

-As mentioned previously, insurers increase their premium rates every year on 1 April.
+As mentioned previously, funds increase their premium rates every year on 1 April.
 They do this, not to make higher profits, but to keep up with the ever increasing cost of medical treatment.
-The amount of the increase can vary considerably by insurer (it can be as low as 3% or as high as 9%), but it generally averages out to around 5 or 6% pa.
+The amount of the increase can vary considerably by fund (it can be as low as 3% or as high as 9%), but it generally averages out to around 5 or 6% pa.

 While this rate rise is inevitable, given the inevitable rise in medical costs, there are ways to reduce the impact on your premiums.
 The short term way, as discussed previously, is to pay your premium before 1 April to lock in the old rate for another year.
-A more long term strategy is to shop around between insurers to find one that provides the same cover you have now, but with a cheaper premium due to a lower rate rise.
+A more long term strategy is to shop around between funds to find one that provides the same cover you have now, but with a more affordable premium due to a lower rate rise.

 - Australia’s first health and life insurance policy

 - Health round-up: Australians avoid specialists, Germany shares data and Trump likes Medicare